UKHO/docs/docs/quality-assurance/principles-of-safety-assurance.md

 * Speak up, if you feel that safety is being compromised in some way, raise it!!!!!.
 * Exercise judgement, not the same as going out on a limb but exercising common sense
 * ALARP – As low as reasonably practicable (This is ultimately decided by the product owner)
-* Safety Modelling using the Bowtie method is carried out  - [Bowtie in four easy steps](https://www.youtube.com/watch?v=PHbLQWqojC8)
+* Safety Modelling using the Bowtie method is carried out
 * Reliable software does not equal safe software
+* The safety of a system can only be determined in the contect of the whole (All of the component parts)